Metalware automatically identifies and records crashes during each fuzzing run.

 - Automatic Classification:

-Havoc attempts to automatically classify each defect based on the collected trace data.
+Havoc attempts to automatically classify each crash based on a program trace produced when the respective test case is executed.

 - Chronological Stack Traces:

-For every defect, Havoc displays a chronological series of events with corresponding stack traces that led to the crash.
+For every crash, Havoc displays a chronological series of events with corresponding stack traces that led to the crash.
 This detailed view helps you understand the sequence of operations that triggered the issue.

 You can graph the execution of the input that led to the defect by selecting